Jimbobster/Web-API-Javascript-Quiz/README.md

 Open the webisite by clicking this link :

 ## Usage
-URL of the deployed Application :
+<li>URL of the deployed Application :

-URL of the Github Repository that contains the code :
+<li>URL of the Github Repository that contains the code : https://github.com/Jimbobster/Web-API-Javascript-Quiz